zawapl/sg-reader/README.md

 A library for reading sg3 files used in Sierra city building games (Cesar 3, Pharaoh, Zeus, Emperor).
 Inspired by https://github.com/lclarkmichalek/sgreader.

+Documentation of the format can be found at https://github.com/bvschaik/citybuilding-tools/wiki/SG-file-format#image-data.

 Basic usage:
 ```rust
 // Load metadata contained in the specified file